-This shouldn't take very long but you have over a week to complete this - hand in on the day of the midterm (Monday, 27 Feb).
+This shouldn't take very long but you have a week to complete this - hand in on or before next Friday.

-NOTE: To understand what is typed versus clicked etc - 1) menus, menu items, and items contained in dialog boxes or elsewhere on the screen are given in a bold san serif font.
-For example, the text > File > Open means click "File" from the main menu and then select "Open" from the menu items under "File."
-2) text that is intended for you to type at the command-line prompt or into a dialog box is given in a plain fixed-width font.
-For example, weights 2:1stpos means that you should type the courier font text exactly as it appears.
-Hit return to tell PAUP to do what you wrote.
+To understand what is typed versus clicked etc: text that is intended for you to type at the command-line prompt is given in a plain fixed-width font.
+For example, weights 2:1stpos means that you should type the courier font text exactly as it appears (copying & pasting is often an option too).
+Hit return to tell PAUP* to do what you wrote.
 Questions for you to answer are in red.

 Note also that there is a commands manual in PDF form that can be used to learn about the full set of available commands and expand your ability to use PAUP*.
-The file is in the folder with the program.
-See also your text pages 182-195 for details on using PAUP*.
+The file is named Cmd_ref_v2.pdf and is in the folder 'Docs' with the program.
+See also your text pages 289-312 for details on using PAUP*.

 1. First start PAUP*